nvenk/nvenk.github.io/src/html/project-content/telegram.md

 ## The Product

 Telegram is a cloud-based messaging platform.
 I loved the concept behind telegram when I first heard about it.
 Being able to chat from multiple devices with no lag was one of its unique features that intrigued me.
 Over the years, telegram has evolved into a solid, well adopted platform, both on mobile and desktops.
-The one thing that it is lacking, however is good interface design.
+The one thing that it is lacking, however is great interaction design.

 ## The Goal